bitrix24/b24restdocs/api-reference/tasks/result/tasks-task-result-add-from-comment.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the required parameter is not specified
+- required parameter is not specified
 - examples are missing (there should be three examples - curl, js, php)
 - response on success is missing
 - response on error is missing